HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Unused CSS

 Unused CSS is especially found when using CSS frameworks (Bootstrap and others).
 When doing so, you should keep in mind to remove unused CSS during your build phase. <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage/">Chrome Dev Tools offer a Coverage tool to check on this</a>.
-Be careful : on many websites, all CSS and JS are loaded on the first visit in order to cache them for further visits and exploration of the website.
+Be careful : on many websites, all CSS and JavaScript are loaded on the first visit in order to cache them for further visits and exploration of the website.
 This is not necessarily a bad thing but unused code is one of the drawbacks that you should keep in mind, even more because it might slow down further code processing.

 {{ figure_markup(
   image="unused-css-bytes.png",